composer/composer/doc/articles/troubleshooting.md

 ```

 That said, if this fixes your problem, please talk to your ISP about it to
-try and resolve the routing errors.
+try to resolve the routing errors.
 That's the best way to get things resolved
 for everyone.